Travel to Eat: Happy Budget Dining in Europe

 If you’re staying in apartments or holiday homes, you’ll be better able to stick to your budget when you eat some of your meals at home.
 For sure you’ll eat breakfast at home, and then you can pack a picnic lunch to take along on your sightseeing forays.

 For dinner, pick up local food at the markets and enjoy the challenge of cooking in a new kitchen.
-When we home-base, I make a lot of omelettes, pasta dishes, and salads that are easy to whip up with local ingredients.
+When we home-base, I make a lot of omelets, pasta dishes, and salads that are easy to whip up with local ingredients.

 Selection of sausages in a French market - eat well on a budget in Europe by buying from markets